objcio/articles/2014-07-08 AppKit for UIKit Developers.md

 ### Windows and Window Controllers

 While you almost never interact with windows on iOS (since they take up the whole screen anyway), windows are key components on the Mac.
-Therefore, AppKit has an `NSWindowController` class that traditionally took on much of the tasks that you would handle in a view controller on iOS.
-View controllers are a relatively new addition to AppKit; they were not receiving actions by default and missed a lot of the lifecycle methods, view controller containment, and other features you're used from UIKit.
-Historically, Mac applications were multi-window, each with its own role, very similar to view controllers on iOS.
+Historically, Mac applications had multiple windows, each with its own role, very similar to view controllers on iOS.
+As a result, AppKit has an NSWindowController class that traditionally took on many of the tasks that you would handle in a view controller on iOS.
+View controllers are a relatively new addition to AppKit, and up until now, they did not receive actions by default, and missed a lot of the lifecycle methods, view controller containment, and other features you're used to from UIKit.

 Since Mac apps are relying more and more on a single window, AppKit has changed.
 As of OS X 10.10 Yosemite, the `NSViewController` is similar in many ways to `UIViewController`.
 It is also part of the responder chain by default.
 Just remember that if you target your Mac app to OS X 10.9 or earlier, window controllers on the Mac are much more akin to what you're used to as view controllers from iOS.
 As [Mike Ash writes](https://www.mikeash.com/pyblog/friday-qa-2013-04-05-windows-and-window-controllers.html), a good pattern to instantiate windows on the Mac is to have one nib file and one window controller per window type.